Phallic architecture: Leaning Tower of Pisa

 The Leaning Tower of Pisa in Pisa, Italy, dating from around 1173, has long suffered from structural problems.
 The tower is eight stories high at 55.86 m and before restoration work from 1990 leaned 5.5 degrees.
 It currently leans about 4 degrees but due to foundation problems it continues to sink about 1mm annually.
-The resemblance of the tower to a penis has seen the "Leaning Tower of Pisa" become a sexual slang term for a half erect penis.
+The resemblance of the tower to a penis has seen the "Leaning Tower of Pisa" become a sexual slang term for a half-erect penis.

 Nelson's Column

-Nelson's Column, a monument to Admiral Horatio Nelson, was erected by a grateful nation between 1840 and 1843 to commemorate Nelson's victory at the Battle of Trafalgar.
+Nelson's Column, a monument to Admiral Horatio Nelson, was built between 1840 and 1843 to commemorate Nelson's victory at the Battle of Trafalgar.
 However the Nelson Memorial Committee ran out of money, having only raised £20,485 in public subscriptions.
 The column is Corinthian with a granite shaft.
 In his poem A Ballad of the Good Lord Nelson, Lawrence Durrell included the multiply allusive lines "Now stiff on a pillar with a phallic air/Nelson stylites in Trafalgar Square/Reminds the British what once they were."